 It’s easy to not want to read through pages and pages of terms that feel like another language.
 So naturally, everyone always flips to the final number to see if it is in their budget or not.
-If the number is too high planners will begin to take a hard look at the quote.
-Often though, if the number falls within their budget we often see planners skip looking through the quote looking and assuming it has everything they asked for and need, no more, no less.
-This is a big mistake and part of why we created the AV Audit.
+If the number is too high, planners will begin to take a hard look at the AV quote.
+Often though, if the number falls within their budget, we often see planners assume that the quote has everything they asked for; no more, no less.
+This is a big mistake and part of why we created the AV audit.

-The details on quotes matter, you need to be sure that everything you need is accounted for in your quote.
+The details on quotes matter.
+You need to be sure that everything you need is accounted for in your AV quote.
 You will also want to check the dates and show location.
-Quotes are often based on events dates and locations so if either is wrong it could break your entire event budget.
-To ensure that your quote is not missing anything, it is always in your best interest to request a quote walk through with your AV company and review your quotes line-by-line.
+Quotes are often based on events dates and locations so if either is wrong, it could break your entire event budget.
+To ensure that your quote is not missing anything, it is always in your best interest to request a quote walk-through with your AV company and review your quotes line-by-line.

 Beware of Free Internet Services

-10 years ago it was common to see a charge for using 3rd party AV vendors and AV restrictions on your quotes.
-Now we are starting to see a similar fee arise with the Internet.
-When you are at your venue, you may hear “If you use this AV company we will give you the internet for free.”
+When you are at your venue, you may hear “If you use this AV company, we will give you the internet for free.”
 And we won’t lie, this seems great!
 Who doesn’t want to save and get something free?
-We have heard of WiFi costing upwards of 30K at venues.
+We have heard of event WiFi costing upwards of 30K at venues.
 It’s a giant cost!
 However, all that glitters isn’t gold.
 This can be a great deal but you want to ask a few things before signing the contract and locking in.
-As Will stated in the video “crappy WiFi for free, is still crappy WiFi.”
-So how do you make sure it’s not crappy?
-Well, we have a whole webinar dedicated to this you can check out .
-But in short, do your research!
+As Will stated in the video “bad WiFi for free is still bad WiFi”.

-You want to really vet this WiFi.
-Ask what the WiFi speed is, reliability, and how many connections are involved?
+You want to vet this event WiFi, making sure you can make the most of it.
+Ask what the WiFi speed is and how many connections are involved.
 Do your homework, run speed tests, and make sure you are the only event using it.
-The last thing you want at your event is free internet that really sucks.
-It could ruin your live streaming, attendees experience and so much more.
+Bad event WiFi could ruin your live streaming, attendees’ experience and so much more.
 Make sure the WiFi is good and the AV company you would have to work with is a company you actually want to work with.
-If either of these doesn’t turn out to be the case, you can probably negotiate this out of your contract but only before signing!
+If either of these doesn’t turn out to be the case, you can probably negotiate this out of your contract – but only before signing.

 Labor is one of the most confusing parts of an AV quote.
-There are so many different roles, and everyone bills labor differently.
-You might not even understand what each position does or if it’s really needed.
+There are so many different AV roles, and everyone bills labor differently.
 Here are a few labor items to look out for on your next AV quote.

 Look at all the rates for all the different positions.
-In the bid Will dissected in the video about, the stagehand rate was the same as the audio engineer rate.
-This was cause for concern as stagehands are generally more entry level, they are used to push cases, run cables and do other less specialized labor.
-On the flipside, an audio engineer is a highly educated and experienced technical position.
+In the bid, Will dissected that the stagehand rate was the same as the audio engineer rate.
+This was cause for concern as stagehands are generally entry-level.
+They are used to push cases, run cables, and do other less specialized labor.
+On the flip side, an audio engineer is a highly educated and experienced technical position.
 So why would those two positions have the same labor rate?
-Be sure to ask is this whole labor team trained and operated in the equipment I want to use?
+Be sure to ask if this labor team is trained properly.

 Look at the Labor Details